DiverseSolutions/ardmoney-sARDM-staking-contract/README.md

 ---
 # Project Overview
 ARDM token staking contract , this contract is a fork of Sushiswap staking contract.
-When users deposit their ARDM token they will reserve xARDM token. xARDM token rate is being defined by the supply of xARDM & ARDM in the contract.
+When users deposit their ARDM token they will reserve sARDM token. sARDM token rate is being defined by the supply of sARDM & ARDM in the contract.
 Weekly ARDM tokens will be added to the contract.
-Allowing xARDM token holders xARDM rate to increase.
+Allowing sARDM token holders sARDM rate to increase.
 Which brings the concept of rewards.
 The staking contract also has penalty features.
 Which means when the penalty feature is on users will have penalty deadlines.
 When their penalty deadline has passed their withdraw will not have penalty.
-Vice versa when users withdraw their ARDM tokens by giving xARDM tokens while their penalty deadline hasnt been passed their withdraw amount will have a penalty fee.
+Vice versa when users withdraw their ARDM tokens by giving sARDM tokens while their penalty deadline hasnt been passed their withdraw amount will have a penalty fee.
 The penalty fee will be sent to the treasury address.
 The contract also has pausibility features allowing for quick withdraw and deposit functionality freeze.
 In case of any error happens.